whh14/Udacity_DSND_T2_P1/README.md

 ## Installation
 The jupyter notebook file (udacity_airbnb.ipynb) was completed with python 3.6.8.
-To run the file, You would need to download and save the data files (https://www.kaggle.com/airbnb/seattle/kernels) to the same directory
+To run the file, You would need to download data files (https://www.kaggle.com/airbnb/seattle/kernels) to the same directory.

 ## File descriptions
   README.md :

-  udacity_airbnb.ipynb : Jupyter notebook file contains the investigation, analysis and results of the Seattle Airbnb open data
+  udacity_airbnb.ipynb : Jupyter notebook file contains the investigation, analysis and results of the Seattle Airbnb open data.

 ## Project Motivation
 This Github repository contain the jupyter notebook file requires as part of the Project 1, term 2 of the Udacity data Data Scientist Nanodegree program.
 The tile of the project is referred to as "Write a Data Science Blog Post".
 The key tasks for this project are to (1) pick and analysis a dataset following the CRISP-DM process (2) pose and answer (at least) three questions relate to the dataset.
 The analysis would be shown in a Jupyter notebook (this file) saved in Github repos and results/findings also publish on a blog post.